Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Theory

-Due to the ill-posedness of the measurement operator, the MAP method generally over-estimates the weight $\xi_2$ of the second Gaussian component that is reserved for the noise outliers.
-Here we propose the following two-step procedure to estimate the Gaussian mixture weights $\xi_1,\xi_2$: \begin{enumerate} \item Perform a preliminary reconstruction with only one Gaussian component $\mathcal{N}(u|0,\tau_0)$ to model the noise.
+The estimation of the noise prior parameters requires additional work.
+Due to the ill-posedness of the measurement operator, the MAP method tends to over-estimate the weight $\xi_2$ of the second Gaussian component, which is reserved for the noise outliers.
+To overcome this issue, we propose a two-step procedure to estimate the mixture weights $\xi_1,\xi_2$: \begin{enumerate}[label=\arabic*)] \item Perform a preliminary reconstruction with only one Gaussian component $\mathcal{CN}(u|0,\tau_0)$ to model the noise.